Affiliate links on Android Authority may earn us a commission. Learn more.

 We can’t give you a definitive list of apps that drain your phone the most, but we can say that social media apps are common culprits.
 These might include Facebook, Messenger, Snapchat, and others.
 Of course, music and video streaming apps like Netflix, YouTube, and Spotify are other common culprits.

 Apps running in the background is an essential feature in the Android ecosystem.
 This allows the phone to work backstage while you’re doing other things.
-You can keep a page loading while you check Facebook, for example.
+You can keep a web page loading while you check Facebook, for example.
 As such, this allows for better multitasking.

 It all depends on which apps are important to you.
 If you rely on Facebook for work, for example, stopping it from running in the background isn’t a viable option.
 Additionally, stopping system apps from running in the background can affect performance and functionality.

-We have a guide with various tips for extending your battery life.
+We have a guide with various tips for maximizing your battery life.
 If that’s not enough, the next best viable option is to simply get one of the best phones with the best battery life.